 Until the 13th century, the Khmer New Year was celebrated in late November or early December.
 A Khmer King (either Suriyavaraman II or Jayavaraman VII, depending on who you ask) moved the celebration to coincide with the end of the rice harvest.

 The Khmer New Year is not strictly a religious holiday, although many Khmer visit the temples to commemorate the holiday.

 How Do the Khmer Celebrate Their New Year?

 The Khmer mark their New Year with purification ceremonies, visits to temples, and playing traditional games.

 The temple courtyards also become playgrounds for the Khmer, who play traditional Khmer games during this time of year.
-Angkunh, for example, uses large inedible nuts (angkunh), tossed and knocked about by opposing teams.
+A game called angkunh, for example, uses large inedible nuts that are tossed and knocked about by opposing teams.

-The Cambodian New Year is celebrated for three whole days, each with their own ritual significance and ceremonies.
+The Cambodian New Year is celebrated for three whole days, each with its own ritual significance and ceremonies.

 Most of the cities are deserted during this time of year, as Khmer travel to their hometowns to celebrate the New Year with their loved ones.
 Most services shut down altogether.
-But if you want to see the local color of the holidays, visit the pagodas.
-(And remember to follow these basic rules of etiquette.)
+But if you want to see the local color of the holidays, visit the pagodas—but don't forget to follow the basic rules of pagoda etiquette.

 In Phnom Penh, the best place to be during the New Year is the temple of Wat Phnom, where the Khmer congregate to play traditional games, watch traditional performances, and throw talcum powder at each other.